What is a bioplastic?

 Do bioplastics contaminate recycling streams?

 That depends entirely on the recycling facility.
 Many things contaminate recycling streams.
 Food particles, and especially oils, remaining on food packaging contaminate recycling streams.
 Lids left on bottles and jars contaminate certain recycling streams.
-Labels left on containers contaminate recycling streams.
+Labels left on containers can contaminate recycling streams.
 Basically, anything that requires a plastic to be further manipulated, washed or sorted is considered to contaminate the recycling stream.
-The challenge is that we don’t tend to hear as much about these other issues as we do about new materials that threaten the status quo in the petroleum plastics industry.
-In this regard, bioplastics have gotten an undeserved amount of the bad rap.
+Bioplastics often take the rap for all of this, but they’re no more contaminating that any of these other factors.

 Another aspect to contamination is if a recycling facility is not receiving enough of a particular type of material to economically sort and re-sell it for profit.
-Many recyclers are optimized to sort PET#1 bottles and HDPE #2 milk containers for this reason.
-When a material arrives that does not meet this profile, it creates delays and inefficiencies for the recycler.
-Although it’s changing as bioplastics become more prevalent, they still often fall into this “too small to bother” category, but that does not mean they’re contaminating at a technical level.
+Many recyclers are optimized to sort PET #1 bottles and HDPE #2 milk jugs for this reason.
+When a material arrives that does not meet this profile, recyclers complain that it creates delays and reduces their profitability.
+For many recyclers, bioplastics are still in the “too small to bother” category, but that does not mean they’re contaminating at a technical level.

 What happens when your packaging ends up in the landfill?
 Or in the environment?